EdwinVW/pitstop/workshop/pitstop-workshop.md

 > Please take some time to go over the Dockerfile now.
 You see an example of the Docker multi-stage build mechanism.
 > - First it starts in a container that is based on an image that contains the full .NET Core SDK (*microsoft/dotnet:2.2-sdk*).
 We call this *build-env* for later reference.
 > - After that it sets the folder */app* as the current working-folder for the build.
 It copies the *.csproj* file of your project into to the working-folder.
-> - Then it restores all the dependencies by running `dotnet restore` and specifying both the default nuget feed as well as the private PitStop MyGet feed as sources for finding nuget packages.
+> - Then it restores all the dependencies by running `dotnet restore` and specifying both the default nuget feed as well as the private Pitstop MyGet feed as sources for finding nuget packages.
 > - After the restore, it copies the rest of the files to the working-folder and publishes the application by running `dotnet publish -c Release -o out`.
 It builds the *Release* configuration and outputs the result in the folder *out* within the working-folder.
 > - Now it starts the second phase which runs in a container based on the .NET Core run-time container (*microsoft/dotnet:2.2-runtime*).
 This container does not contain the entire .NET Core SDK - so it's much smaller.
 > - It then copies the output from the other build phase (that was called *build-env*) to the local folder within the container.